Vortx-AI/synthetic-satellite/README.md

 ## Acknowledgments

 Vortx builds upon several open-source projects and research papers.
-See our [Acknowledgments](docs/meta/acknowledgments.md) for details.
+Thanks to the entire FOSS ecosystem.

 ---
 <p align="center">
-  Made with ❤️ by the Vortx Team
+Vortx empowers bias-free AGI — made with ❤️, open to all.
 </p>